A Comprehensive Guide on How to Enter Auschwitz Birkenau

 Contents

+A symbol of death, terror, and dreadful Nazi rule, Auschwitz often known as Auschwitz-Birkenau, was a network of 40 concentration camps in Poland that served as the home to the Nazis' systematic killing in the past.
 If you are going to visit the camp for the first time, you might be confused about the entrances.
 We’ve compiled all the important information about the Auschwitz entrances in this article.
-Keep reading to find out where they are and out to get there.
+Keep reading to find out where they are and how to get there.

-Where is Auschwitz Birkenau?
+Where is Auschwitz-Birkenau?

-Auschwitz Birkenau Entrances | Location and Getting There
+Auschwitz entrances explained | Location and getting there

 Auschwitz Entrance - The Main Entrance to Auschwitz I

-The Main Entrance to Auschwitz I
+The main entrance to Auschwitz I

 The entrance to the main camp, Auschwitz I, is located on national route 933, just on the outskirts of Oswiecim.
-The sign "Arbeit Macht Frei," which means "work makes (one) free," has been inscribed at the entrance gate to Auschwitz I ever since it opened.
+The sign "Arbeit Macht Frei", which means "work makes (one) free," has been inscribed at the entrance gate to Auschwitz I ever since it opened.
 All the visitors, irrespective of their ticket types, use this gate to enter the camp.
 Group tours use a side entrance from here to enter the camp.

 How to reach?
 Direct trains can be accessed from Krakow's Main Railway Station which stops at Oswiecim's Central Station, which is 2 kilometers from Auschwitz.